-The underwriters have advised us that they propose to offer the shares of common stock to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$ per share of common stock.
+The underwriters have advised us that they propose to offer the shares of common stock to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$0.42 per share of common stock.
 After the offering, the initial public offering price, the concession to dealers or any other term of the offering may be changed by the representatives.
 No such change will change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.

+The underwriting discounts and commissions are equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
+No underwriting discounts or commissions will be paid to the underwriters with respect to the \$15.0 million of shares expected to be purchased by Sanofi in this offering.
 The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering.
 Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Per S Per Share otal

-Without Option to Purchase Additional Shares With Option to Purchase Additional Shares Without Option to Purchase Additional Shares Without Option to Purchase Additional Shares

-Public offering price \$ \$ \$ \$

-Underwriting discounts and commissions paid by us \$ \$ \$ \$

-Proceeds to us, before expenses \$ \$ \$ \$
+Per Share Total Without Option to WithoutWithOption toOption to With Option to Pu Ade Purchase Additional Shares rchase ditional hares Option to Purchase Additional Shares Purchase Additional Shares Public offering price \$ 10.00 \$ 10.00 \$62,000,000 \$71,300,000 Underwriting discounts and commissions paid by us(1) \$ 0.70 \$ 0.70 \$ 3,290,000 \$ 3,941,000 Proceeds to us, before expenses(1) \$ 9.47 \$ 9.45 \$58,710,000 \$67,359,000